M ChartM Chart

 For developers

-You can append additional context (data sources, methodology, trend summaries) to this container with the m_chart_screen_reader_text action hook.
+You can append additional context (methodology, trend summaries, extended descriptions) after the data table in the aria-details container with the m_chart_screen_reader_text action hook.

 Live region on the block picker